Deoshabh/it-erp-system/docs/Authentication-Setup.md

 ---

-🎉 **Your IT ERP System is now secure with comprehensive authentication and role-based access control!**
+**Your IT ERP System is now secure with comprehensive authentication and role-based access control!**

-Ready to test?
-Start with `admin@company.com / admin123` for full access.